A Topological Approach to Unitary Spectral Flow via Continuous Enumeration of Eigenvalues: Summable Multisets

-\begin{rem} Let $S$ be a countable multiset in $(X,x_0)$.
-Any two proper enumerations of $S$ are identical up to a permutation.
-Furthermore, given an enumeration $(s_i)_{i \in \N}$ of $S$, the sequence $(s_1,x_0,s_2,x_0,\ldots)$ is a proper enumeration of $S$. \end{rem}
+\begin{rem} Let $S$ be a countable multisubset of $(X,x_0).$ Any two proper enumerations of $S$ are identical up to a permutation.
+Furthermore, given an enumeration $(s_i)_{i \in \N}$ of $S,$ the sequence $(s_1,x_0,s_2,x_0,\dots)$ is a proper enumeration of $S.$ \end{rem}